 Avoiding a Data Breach with Proper Data Destruction Programs

 It’s a common misconception that eradicating data on a hard drive means that all the data is gone from the entire device.
 In reality, data is likely still lurking around on the phone, copier, or computer.
 This hidden data is also known as embedded data or media.
 Embedded data is any data that’s stored on media that is easily overlooked when assessing a security risk posed by a particular device.
 This means that every device, including servers, computers, smartphones, tablets, etc., used by your employees may have sensitive, hidden company or customer information stored on them.
-When they’re not disposed of properly, these devices and the data stored on them (or, embedded data) are ripe for a potential data breach, which can pose a security risk to both your company and your customers.
+When they’re not disposed of properly, these devices and the data stored on them (or, embedded data) is ripe for a potential data breach, which can pose a security risk to both your company and your customers.

 A data breach can often have devastating consequences, including millions of dollars in financial penalties, damage to your reputation with customers, clients, and the public.
 Also, depending on your industry, you can find yourself in trouble in terms of regulatory or compliance status.